cherylperyl/cherylperyl/README.md

 - ⚡ Fun fact: I have been dancing for 12 years 💃🏻
 - 📫 How to reach me: cheryl.goh.2020@smu.edu.sg

+Meanwhile, check out some of the projects that I have passionately worked on (below 👇🏽)

 <!--
 **cherylperyl/cherylperyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.